-In many countries, it is hard to get enough vitamins in the diet.
 It is not uncommon for people to suffer starvation and related diseases due to lack of food and vitamins.
 Vitamin supplements help save the lives of many children and adults during times of famine, droughts, and other disasters.

 In America, people are at risk for vitamin deficiency due to poor eating habits -- like living off of processed and fast foods.
 Even though lots of processed foods (from flavored water to pasta and snack foods) are enriched with vitamins – they may be of such poor quality that they are never absorbed by the body.

-There is also the issue of food quality.
 Many factory farms are producing genetically modified vegetables grown in overused soil.
 These foods have been proven to contain far less nutrients than the same varieties grown in rich soil.
 People that grow their own vegetables and fruits or buy from small farmers are much more likely to be consuming vitamin and mineral rich foods.
 If someone eats a good balanced diet with lots of fresh veggies and fruits, they probably do not need to take many vitamin supplements unless advised to do so by a healthcare professional.

 It can harm the body if too many vitamins are consumed through pills and supplements.
 Excess amounts are excreted in urine or stored until needed and can lead to conditions like hair loss, toxicity, insomnia, and kidney stones.
 Too many vitamins can lead to problems just like too few.